Adolis García Player Props: Rangers vs. Cardinals

-Adolis Garcia -- with a slugging percentage of .333 in his past 10 games, including zero homers) -- will be in action for the Texas Rangers against the St. Louis Cardinals, with Matthew Liberatore on the mound, on June 6 at 8:05 PM ET.
+On Wednesday, Adolis Garcia (.419 on-base percentage in past 10 games, 88 points above season-long percentage) and the Texas Rangers play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 8:05 PM ET.

 Adolis García Game Info & Props vs. the Cardinals